srilekha511/WhartonMunicode/README.md

-# Wharton_Municode
+# WhartonMunicode
 A repository built off of [Andrej Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT): a smaller scale version of ChatGPT able to run on your personal computer.

 This repository is part of a project at the Wharton School of the University of Pennsylvania aiming to adopt large language models - such as ChatGPT - for use in the legal space.
 It aims to lay foundational work for future implementation in this area.

-Wharton_Municode is designed, as the name suggests, to accept municipal codes as input.
+WhartonMunicode is designed, as the name suggests, to accept municipal codes as input.
 Input text to train the nanoGPT model was taken from [municode](https://library.municode.com/), a library containing over 3300 municipal codes for towns across the country.
 Below are beginner-friendly instructions for setting up and training the model on your own device.

 # Setup